Munich Re Specialty Group Ltd – UK Tax Strategy for the year ended 31.12.2022

 Our approach towards our dealings with HMRC

-We are committed to maintaining an open, transparent and collaborative approach to our dealings with the tax authorities.
-In the UK, we engage with HMRC through our Customer Relationship Manager to discuss our tax affairs.
-Across all tax processes we ensure consistency in approach and reporting through coordination across all the different UK businesses.
+We are committed to maintaining an open, transparent and collaborative approach in our dealings with tax authorities.
+In the UK, we engage with HMRC through our Customer Compliance Manager to discuss our tax affairs on a timely basis.
+Across all taxes we strive to ensure, wherever feasible, consistency in approach and reporting across all the different UK businesses.

 We take care to ensure that our tax affairs are reported accurately.
-If we were to identify an error in a submitted tax return, we would seek to voluntarily disclose it, quantifying the effect of the error and paying any additional tax and interest that becomes due as a result.
+If in the unlikely event that we identify an error in a submitted tax return, we would seek to voluntarily disclose it to HMRC.

-In summary, Munich Re Specialty Group is committed to ensuring it pays the right amount of tax in the UK and other territories and to working collaboratively with the relevant tax authorities e.g. HMRC.
+In summary, Munich Re Specialty Group is committed to ensuring it pays the right amount of tax in the UK and other territories and to working collaboratively with HMRC to ensure it is considered a low risk business.

 List of companies covered by the tax strategy